Internet plans: best cheap NBN and wireless plans in Australia (November 2025)

 Best internet + mobile bundle

-Like many internet providers, Flip also offers mobile plans, and if you bundle the two services, you can save – and because its prices are already very competitive, that makes doing so pretty unbeatable.
-Based on our research, the best deal you can get by bundling with Flip is to combine it’s 20GB SIM with your choice of NBN.
-That SIM usually costs $19.90 per month but you can get it for only $9.90 for the first 3 months and then $14.90p/m when bundled – a saving of $10p/m for the first 3 months and $10 per month thereafter.
-You can bundle this SIM card with any Flip NBN plan, but it's NBN 50 plan is our recommendation for the families, so it’s our suggestion here too; it costs $64 for the first 6 months and $73.90 thereafter.
-After all the introductory discounts are done, you’ll pay a total of $88.80 per month for both mobile and NBN services.
-Check them out here:
+Like many internet providers, Flip also offers mobile plans, and if you bundle the two services you can save – and because its prices are already quite competitive, that makes doing so pretty unbeatable.
+Based on our research, the best deal you can get by bundling with Flip is to combine its 20GB SIM with your choice of NBN plan.
+That SIM usually costs $29.90 per month but you can get it for only $24.90 per month when bundled – a saving of $5p/m for as long as you keep both services.
+You can bundle this SIM with any NBN plan, but our recommendation is to bundle with its NBN 500 plan; which is $69 per month for the first six months and $83.90 thereafter.
+For the first six months, you will be paying just $93.90 per month in total and after that, you’ll be paying a total of $108.80 per month for both mobile and NBN services.

 Best internet + energy bundle